Havelock for #VanLife

 At a distributor near you or on our website.
 Or come visit us at the shop!

 Shipping is a nuisance.
 Havelock Wool Shipping is NOT a profit center.
 We use Fedex and pass on our costs.

-We compress two 2″ batt bags into one big bag before shipment to help make the package denser/smaller and cost less to you.
-When you receive the bag please cut open the outer compression sleeve immediately and allow the wool to expand into the larger inner bag.
+We compress two 2″ batts before shipment to help make the package denser/smaller and cost less to you.
+When you receive the box please cut open immediately and allow the wool to expand.
 The wool might need to acclimate for a day to regain its loft.

 Yes, we have a high-roof Sprinter 144 crew van.
 We fit it ourselves and are just now on a second round to enhance our experience.
 Note ours is more winter than summer given the passion to ski.
 Either way, we appreciate preferences vary and there is no playbook for how conversion should unfold.

 That is a fair concern and easy for us to say, but assuming you have windows- it is rather easy to make Havelock Wool insulated blackout curtains.
 Also, there are so many places to stuff excess wool for more complete R value and especially sound attenuation.

 The same principle applies for all insulation’s in hot or cold climates.
 It serves as a barrier for thermal transfer.

 Insulation works both ways – keeps you warm in the winter and cool in the summer.
 An additional benefit of wool: the release and capture of moisture will help modulate the temperature making you feel warmer in colder environments and cooler in warmer ones.